July 31, 2020 – By Suzette Hyde –Tags: divorce, child custody, Paternity, parenting-plans modifications, Contempt

 Yet, financial support for children is absolutely necessary.
 It costs money to raise kids.
 The public policy is that children deserve the financial support from both parents.
 Facts – child support is more often determined by formula; if you look at any child support worksheet, you will see that there is a number that both parents are expected to spend to care for the children.

+Becoming aware of these other non-money motivating factors benefits the parent who owes child support, as well the parent who seeks child support.
+Many times, child support is characterized as either black or white; its identified as either necessity or greed.
+But check again.
+Oftentimes it is so much more than that.
+Parents are required to consider the whole collective support of the child.
+Child support is rarely just about 1 issue.
 The state defines child support as just a financial thing, however.
 When the state’s child support unit and their attorneys get involved, their entire bottom line is money.
 From what I have seen, many of their attorneys are without children and/or disinterested in children.
 Don’t expect these state workers or lawyers to have any sympathy or understanding for situations, motivations or even for your children.
+If you are involved in a difficult child support case including modification of child support or contempt hearing, consider what other factors could be driving the train, and always get competent legal representation.

 The Law Doesn't Give A &>%@!
 What You Think.